lucafoscili/comfyui-lf/README.md

 - **Analytics nodes**: Visualize and track data, like checkpoint/LoRA usage or image histograms.
 - **Configuration nodes**: Manage CivitAI metadata, and control the suite via the Control Panel.
-- **Conversion nodes**: Handle input data manipulation, such as resizing images or concatenating strings.
+- **Image manipulation nodes**: Tools to manipulate images, such as filter and resize nodes.
 - **IO Operations nodes**: Load and save files to/from the file system.
 - **JSON nodes**: Tools to manipulate and display JSON data.
 - **LLM nodes**: Interface with locally running LLMs, like the Messenger node, which also manages characters.